-The Business Committee is a standing committee of the Board and was established in February 2008.
+The Business Committee is a standing committee of the Board.
 The Board has determined that all members of the Business Committee are independent directors.
-The current members of the Business Committee are William Dick Hayes

-(Chairman), Gonzalo Menéndez Duque, Herminio Blanco, Mario Covo and João Carlos de Nobrega Pecego.
+The current members of the Business Committee are William Dick Hayes (Chairman), Gonzalo Menéndez Duque, Herminio Blanco, Mario Covo and João Carlos de Nóbrega Pecego.